Kenny Garrett

 Kenny Garrett (born October 9, 1960) is an American post-bop jazz musician and composer who gained recognition in his youth as a member of the Duke Ellington Orchestra and for his time with Miles Davis's band.
-His primary instruments are alto and soprano saxophone and flute.
+Garrett's primary instruments are alto and soprano saxophone and flute.
 Since 1985, he has pursued a solo career.

 Biography

 Kenny Garrett was born in Detroit, Michigan, on October 9, 1960.
+He attended Mackenzie High School.
 His father was a carpenter who played tenor saxophone as a hobby.
 Garrett's own career as a saxophonist took off when he joined the Duke Ellington Orchestra, under the leadership of Mercer Ellington, in 1978.
 Garrett also played and recorded with Art Blakey, Miles Davis, Freddie Hubbard, and Woody Shaw before developing his career as a leader.

 In 1984, Garrett recorded his first album as a bandleader, Introducing Kenny Garrett, on the CrissCross label.
-In the year, he became the founding member of Out of the Blue which was produced by Blue Note Records.
+In that year, he became the founding member of Out of the Blue, which was produced by Blue Note Records.

 In 1986, Garrett became a member of Art Blakey's Jazz Messengers.

-He signed to the Warner Bros.
-Records label, and beginning with Black Hope, in 1992, he recorded eight albums for them.
-Garrett's music sometimes exhibits Asian influences, an aspect which is especially prevalent in his 2006 Grammy-nominated recording Beyond the Wall.
+Garrett signed to the Warner Bros.
+Records label, and beginning with Black Hope in 1992, he recorded eight albums for them.
+His music sometimes exhibits Asian influences, an aspect that is especially prevalent in his 2006 Grammy-nominated recording Beyond the Wall.

 Garrett joined the "Five Peace Band" of Chick Corea, John McLaughlin, Christian McBride and Brian Blade/Vinnie Colaiuta around 2008.
 The CD Five Peace Band – Live won a Grammy Award in 2010.

-In 2011, Garrett was presented with an Honorary Doctorate in Music from Berklee College of Music, Boston, Massachusetts.
+In 2011, Garrett was presented with an Honorary Doctorate in Music from Berklee College of Music, in Boston, Massachusetts.
 Garrett also was the Commencement Speaker for graduates.

-In 2012, Garrett received a Soul Train Award nomination for his 2012 studio album Seeds from the Underground in the Best Traditional Jazz Artist/Group category.
-Also in 2012, Grammy nominations for Seeds from the Underground followed in the Best Jazz Instrumental Album and Best Improvised Jazz Solo categories, and Seeds From The Underground received a NAACP Image Award nomination in the Outstanding Jazz Album category.
+In 2012, Garrett received a Soul Train Music Award nomination for his 2012 studio album Seeds from the Underground in the Best Traditional Jazz Artist/Group category.
+Also in 2012, Grammy nominations for Seeds from the Underground followed in the Best Jazz Instrumental Album and Best Improvised Jazz Solo categories, and Seeds From The Underground received an NAACP Image Award nomination in the Outstanding Jazz Album category.
 In 2013, Garrett won an Echo Award in the Saxophonist of the Year category.

 Garrett's Pushing the World Away album received a Grammy nomination in the Best Jazz Instrumental Album category in 2013.

-Garrett has been a resident of Glen Ridge, New Jersey.
+He followed with Do Your Dance!
+(2016), Sounds from the Ancestors (2021) and released his first electronic album, Who Killed AI?
+(2024), in collaboration with electronic producer/instrumentalist Svoy.